battletatakai/A_Star_Project/README.md

 # Description
-A Fork of Dhruv Panchal's Sudoku Solver that uses A* algorithm to solve Sudoku instead of a traditional backtracking algorithm.
+A GUI implementation of Sudoku that comes with Backtracking and A* algorithms for solving the puzzle.
+Comes with a GUI application and a program used to evaluate and compare Backtracking to A*.
 Built for CPSC 481 Artifical Intelligence course project at California State University, Fullerton.
+Based on Sudoku Solver by Dhruv Panchal.

 # Team Members
 * Julian Matuszewski